Cinemagraphe

 Central Park - Released December 10, 1932.
 Directed by John G. Adolfi

 Wallace Ford and Joan Blondell are a pair of young people who meet in New York's Central Park.
-When we first see them they're both hungry and unemployed and staring hopelessly at frying sausages on a hot plate at a sidewalk food stand.
+When we first see them they're both unemployed and hungry and staring hopelessly at frying sausages on a hot plate at a sidewalk food stand.
 When a moments distraction (someone throws a rock through the stand's glass window) allows Joan's character (Dot) a chance to steal a couple of sausages and pieces of flatbread, she then shares the meal with Ford's character (Rick) and a friendship starts up.
 Dot tells him how she has an appointment for a job and the two make a date to meet later at the park, where the destitute Rick has been sleeping.

-Guy Kibbee is on hand as a veteran policeman (Charlie Cabot) who has only one week of duty left before he can retire with a pension, the only problem is that his eyesight is rapidly failing and he's in constant danger of being exposed for being unfit for duty.
-All of our characters will crisscross one another repeatedly in Central Park as the heist plot to rob a charity event brings everything to a head.
+All of our characters will crisscross one another repeatedly in Central Park as the heist plot to rob a charity event brings people and matters to a head.
 The story also includes a subplot about escaped lions at the Central Park Zoo (policeman Cabot likes to play with the cubs).
-A former zoo employee is also appearing here and there (actor John Wray as Robert Smiley), a somewhat crazy lion-lover who literally mails postcards and a box of chocolate to the felines, something which highlights not only the character but the unique popularity of the Centra Park zoo not just in New York City but across the United States (the lion "Nebo" will escape and prowl in part of the film).
+A former zoo employee also appears here and there (actor John Wray), a somewhat crazy lion-lover who literally mails postcards and a box of chocolate to the felines.
+This serves to highlight not only is the character crazy but also the unique popularity of the Centra Park Zoo not just in New York City but across the United States (the lion "Nebo" will escape and prowl in part of the film).

 Central Park shows the signs of being made quickly, though there are Hollywood recreations of some actual 1932 Central Park landmarks.
 We also get periodic process-background scenes in which we get to view true Central Park location photography running either as scene dissolves or as backgrounds for our main characters.

 Blondell and Ford have to overcome the gang, and make choices about whether they're going to succumb to convenient criminality well beyond the necessity of stolen food.
 Of course we know how its going to turn out in this department, though Blondell might have to shake up Ford a time or two so that he gets it right (and so that she gets out of colluding with the gang).
-Director Adolfi is hemmed in by his runtime and budget (and the script) but Ford and Blondell are the main feature in Central Park and they're both fun to watch.

 More Joan Blondell